 Hierarchical structure

 Each observed interaction (Yi,j,k) is not independent.
 Due to foraging behavior (Sandlin), physiological requirements (Powers), or difference in available resources (Weinstein), species may respond individualistically to differences in bill or corolla lengths.
 However, our goal is not to study any one species, but to capture the overall effect of trait-matching on hummingbirds and plants.
 We therefore use a hierarcichal model to account both for within species variability, but to estimate a group-level mean (Bolker).
 Similiarly, due to differences in abundance, behavior, and foraging strategy (Colwell), some hummingbird species will be more detectable than others.
 We allow a fixed species level effect of hummingbird species on detection probability.
 Each of these levels could be fit to covariates as well depending on vegetation height, observer distance and quality (Royle).
-By combining an observation model, process model, and hierarchical structure, the model can accounting for known obstacles in interpreting field collected, which is often unevenly sampled and nested.
+By combining an observation model, process model in a ?hierarchical structure, the model can accounting for known obstacles in interpreting field collected, which is often unevenly sampled and nested.
 To illustrate the added information based on this setup, I compare my results to a direct poisson generalized linear model that does not account for detection or non-independence of observations.

 Methods